How to Create a Root User in Ubuntu [Step-by-Step]

 You can see in the below picture that the password has been updated successfully.
 Now you can log in to the machine as a root user at any time by giving this password.

-You can log in as a root user in Ubuntu by various methods.
-Here I have given most of the useful ones for your better understanding.
-You can use any of these to log in.
+To log in as a root user in Ubuntu by various methods.
+Here are some of the useful ones for your better understanding:

-To log in as a root user you can just type the below command in your Ubuntu Terminal.
+To log in as a root user you can just type the below command:

 sudo bash